Briggs & Stratton vs DuroMax

 Frequently Asked Questions

-Is Briggs & Stratton more reliable than DuroMax?
+Are Briggs & Stratton generators more reliable than DuroMax?

 Both brands fall into Tier B for reliability.
-Briggs & Stratton scores 76 out of 100 while DuroMax scores 70, giving Briggs & Stratton a small edge in this specific metric.
+Briggs & Stratton scores 76 out of 100 while DuroMax scores 70 out of 100, giving Briggs & Stratton a slight edge in this specific metric, though the difference is modest.